Dimetrodon

-Dimetrodon is often mistaken for a dinosaur or as a contemporary of dinosaurs in popular culture, but it became extinct some 40 million years before the first appearance of dinosaurs.
-Reptile-like in appearance and physiology, Dimetrodon is nevertheless more closely related to mammals than to modern reptiles, though it is not a direct ancestor of mammals.
-Dimetrodon is assigned to the "non-mammalian synapsids", a group traditionally – but incorrectly – called "mammal-like reptiles", and now known as stem mammals.
-This groups Dimetrodon together with mammals in a clade (evolutionary group) called Synapsida, while placing dinosaurs, reptiles, and birds in a separate clade, the Sauropsida.
-Single openings in the skull behind each eye, known as temporal fenestrae, and other skull features distinguish Dimetrodon and mammals from most of the earliest sauropsids.
+Dimetrodon is often mistaken for a dinosaur or portrayed as a contemporary of dinosaurs in popular culture, but it became extinct by the middle Permian, some 40 million years before the appearance of dinosaurs.
+Although reptile-like in appearance and physiology, Dimetrodon is much more closely related to mammals, as it belongs to the closest sister family to therapsids, the latter of which contains the direct ancestor of mammals.
+Dimetrodon is traditionally assigned to the paraphyletic group "pelycosaurs", a term now considered obsolete and replaced by terms such as "primitive synapsids" or "basal synapsids"; another name "mammal-like reptiles" is also used traditionally but incorrectly for non-mammalian synapsids due to some of the features shared with modern mammals such as tooth specialization and endothermy, but that term is now also defunct.
+Dimetrodon skull has a single opening (temporal fenestra) behind each eye, a feature shared among all synapsids, unlike the skulls of reptiles and birds, both of which belonging to the clade Sauropsida, which diverged from the synapsids at least since the Late Carboniferous.

 Dimetrodon was probably one of the apex predators of the Cisuralian ecosystems, feeding on fish and tetrapods, including reptiles and amphibians.
 Smaller Dimetrodon species may have had different ecological roles.
 The sail of Dimetrodon may have been used to stabilize its spine or to heat and cool its body as a form of thermoregulation.
-Some recent studies argue that the sail would have been ineffective at removing heat from the body due to large species being discovered with small sails and small species being discovered with large sails, essentially ruling out heat regulation as its main purpose.
-The sail was most likely used in courtship display with methods such as threatening rivals or showing off to potential mates.
+Some recent studies argue that the sail would have been ineffective at removing heat from the body, due to large species being discovered with small sails and small species being discovered with large sails, essentially ruling out heat regulation as its main purpose.
+The sail was most likely used in courtship display, including threatening away rivals or showing off to potential mates.